KidPudel/Iggy-s-Vault/languages/golang/alias.md

 ```go
 type MetadataAlias = mo.Option[Metadata]
 ```
-> NOTE: type alias does not create a new distinct/separate type, it is a reference
+> NOTE: type alias does not create a new distinct/separate type, it is a reference - **alternative way to access the memory**

 if you want to create a separate type just use
 ```go